unicode-org/message-format-wg/spec/u-namespace.md

 in which they appear,
 or for the definition of _options_ that are universally applicable rather than function-specific.
+It might also be used to define _functions_ in a future release.

 The CLDR Technical Committee of the Unicode Consortium manages the specification for this namespace, hence the name `u:`.